markhartel/pwtc-mileage/README.md

 and **statistician** roles will have the right to access these menu pages.
 ### Manage Ride Sheets
 This menu page allows a user to create, edit and delete ridesheets.
-A ridesheet records the leaders of a ride and the mileage of the riders.
+A ridesheet records the leaders of a scheduled ride and the mileage of the riders.
 The title and date of the ride is also recorded.
 ### Manage Riders
 This menu page allows a user to create, edit and delete riders.